 Digital technologies help to reach a bigger market

 By achieving a transformation of the domain in their businesses, digital technology has altered competitive landscapes.
-The starting of which in India was done by Flipkart where they overhauled the retail market.
-They developed a strong digital infrastructure and started a website wherefrom the most basic household goods to the newest gadgets can all be accessed in one place.
-It was essentially having a virtual stroll down Walmart.
+Flipkart started this when they developed a strong digital infrastructure.
+It started a website from where the most basic household goods to the newest gadgets can all be accessed.
+It was essentially like having a virtual stroll down Walmart for Digital India

 They save costs and time.
 Documents are stored in digital format and stored in the cloud, optimizing expenses.
-There is less office space required, stationery costs are reduced.
+There is less office space required and stationery costs are reduced.
 Printing, sorting, filing requires tons of billable working hours and enhances the cost of the product.
-This can be minimized through digital technology.
+Companies like TranZact are helping SMEs achieve this by providing an easy platform for them to digitize their business

-One also gets enhanced performance and productivity.
+Performance and productivity improvement happens on a massive scale.
 All critical data is now available in real-time on a mobile device, where the company and its employees can access it any time from virtually everywhere.
 This information could be anything ranging from comprehensive financial information on stock quotes, market data, communication with customers in an efficient way, and up to field workers able to communicate all the changes right away.

 Security of company data